typesense/typesense-website/docs-site/content/29.0/api/README.md

 ### Deprecations / behavior changes

+- **Pivot sorting parameter deprecated:** The `pivot` parameter in `sort_by` has been deprecated and replaced by the more powerful [Decay Function Sorting](https://typesense.org/docs/29.0/api/search.html#decay-function-sorting) feature.
+Use the decay function with `func: diff` to achieve similar functionality.
 -  For `group_by` queries, the `found` value returned in the response is no longer an exact number.
 It's an approximation of the number of groups found, and is guaranteed to be within 2% of the actual number of groups found.

 ## Upgrading